colinbut/sales-order-system/README.md

 The front-end is plainly JSP with a bit of JSTL here and there.
 Dandelion Databases also used to implement tables in the UI.
 Basic CSS for styling.
 Bootstrap provides the front-end framework for this.

-#### <a name="application-patterns"></a>SummaryApplication Patterns
+#### <a name="application-patterns"></a>Application Patterns

 ##### Transaction Script Pattern

 This application is very simple.
 It is a web application that currently provides basic CRUD operations.
-Everything operation view as a business transaction is executed down through various layers.
+Everything operational is viewed as a business transaction which is executed down through the various layers.
 Therefore, an anemic domain model is used as opposed to a pure object-oriented domain model.
 This is sufficient and ideal because at this moment there is not much (if any) complex business logic processing that is required.

 ##### Service Layer Pattern